smithy-lang/smithy/docs/source/1.0/spec/core/model.rst

             }
         }

-.. rubric:: Providing a value to a union
+.. rubric:: Union member nullability

 Exactly one member of a union MUST be set to a non-null value.
 In protocol serialization formats that support ``null`` values (for example, JSON), if a